Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Refined Gukov--Vafa Theorem for

 Rewriting this in terms of $dz^1\wedge d\bar{z}^{\bar{1}}$ and $dz^2\wedge d\bar{z}^{\bar{2}}$ according to (\ref{eq:dz1-dzbar1-caseBC}) and (\ref{eq:dz2-dzbar2-caseBC}),

 For this K\"{a}hler form to be fitted by the expression (\ref{eq:Kahler-form-BC-4RCFT-2}), we have

 The fitted parameters $a,b$ are not rational when $C', D' \in \Q$.
 The metric corresponding to this K\"{a}hler form does not satisfy the condition (\ref{eq:cond-GnB-rational}).
-The resulting metric is positive definite for some region in $(C', D') \in \Q^2$, $\square$ \end{anythng}
+The resulting metric is positive definite for some region in $(C', D') \in \Q^2$, so the second kind of solutions include physically sensible ${\cal N}=(1,1)$ SCFTs that are not rational. $\square$ \end{anythng}

-\begin{anythng} We have restricted $(B+i\omega)$ by demanding that the vertical Hodge structure on $T^v_M\otimes \Q$ is of CM-type, with the endomorphism by the reflex field $K^r$ of a CM field $K$.
+\begin{anythng} We have restricted $(B+i\omega)$ by demanding that the vertical Hodge structure on $T^v_M\otimes \Q$ is of CM-type, with CM by the reflex field $K^r$ of a CM field $K$.
 For such a $(B+i\omega)$, whether a solution of (\ref{eq:cond-polHstr-CM-to-kahler-OK}) or (\ref{eq:cond-polHstr-CM-to-kahler-opp}), the vertical Hodge structure on $H^1(T^4;\Q)\oplus H^3(T^4;\Q)$ is already determined.
-Demanding that this rational Hodge structure is also of CM-type and the that endomorphism field is $K$, we find that no extra condition is found on the parameters $A,\widetilde{A}, C',D' \in \Q$.
+Demanding that this rational Hodge structure is also of CM-type and that their endomorphism field is $K$, we find in the following that no extra condition is found on the parameters $A,\widetilde{A}, C',D' \in \Q$.